berkutteam/vue-cli-plugin-browser-extension/README.md

 ## NB: This is a fork of https://github.com/adambullmer/vue-cli-plugin-browser-extension

-The aim of the fork is to customize plugin in order to use with Chrome Extensions manifest v2 and Vue.js 2
+The aim of the fork is to customize plugin in order to use with Chrome Extensions manifest v2 and Vue.js 2.

+To track what was changed compared to original version, I added `CUSTOM_CHANGE:` in comment for the changed line.

 ## What does it do?